nladkins/deep-learning-challenge/README.md

 * **ASK_AMT**—Funding amount requested
 * **IS_SUCCESSFUL**—Was the money used effectively

-## Instructions
+## Approach

-### Step 1: Preprocess the data
+### Preprocess the data

-Using your knowledge of Pandas and the Scikit-Learn’s `StandardScaler()`, you’ll need to preprocess the dataset in order to compile, train, and evaluate the neural network model later in Step 2
+The first step was to pre process the data.
+In this case, Pandas and Scikit-Learn’s `StandardScaler()` was used to preprocess the dataset in order to compile, train, and evaluate the neural network model.

-Using the information we have provided in the starter code, follow the instructions to complete the preprocessing steps.
+The following steps were performed to preprocess the data:

-1. Read in the charity_data.csv to a Pandas DataFrame, and be sure to identify the following in your dataset:
+    1. Read in the charity_data.csv to a Pandas DataFrame, and identified the following in the dataset:
-  * What variable(s) are considered the target(s) for your model?
+        * The variable that are considered the target for the model.
-  * What variable(s) are considered the feature(s) for your model?
+        * What variable that are considered the feature for your model?
-2. Drop the `EIN` and `NAME` columns.
+    2. Dropped the `EIN` and `NAME` columns.
-3. Determine the number of unique values for each column.
+    3. Determined the number of unique values for each column.
-4. For those columns that have more than 10 unique values, determine the number of data points for each unique value.
-6. Use the number of data points for each unique value to pick a cutoff point to bin "rare" categorical variables together in a new value, `Other`, and then check if the binning was successful.
+    4. Used the number of data points for each unique value to pick a cutoff point to bin "rare" categorical variables together in a new value, `Other`, and then checked if the binning was successful.
     7. Use `pd.get_dummies()` to encode categorical variables

-### Step 2: Compile, Train, and Evaluate the Model
+### Compile, Train, and Evaluate the Model

-Using your knowledge of TensorFlow, you’ll design a neural network, or deep learning model, to create a binary classification model that can predict if an Alphabet Soup–funded organization will be successful based on the features in the dataset.
-You’ll need to think about how many inputs there are before determining the number of neurons and layers in your model.
-Once you’ve completed that step, you’ll compile, train, and evaluate your binary classification model to calculate the model’s loss and accuracy.
+Using `TensorFlow`, I attempted to design a neural network, or deep learning model, to create a binary classification model that can predict if an Alphabet Soup–funded organization will be successful based on the features in the dataset.
+Because the goal was to see if a model could be developed that would exceed a 75% accuracy rating, Layers and units were applied a couple times to compile, train, and evaluate the binary classification model to calculate the model’s loss and accuracy.
+The following items were completed:

-1. Continue using the jupter notebook where you’ve already performed the preprocessing steps from Step 1.
-2. Create a neural network model by assigning the number of input features and nodes for each layer using Tensorflow Keras.
+    1. Created a neural network model by assigning the number of input features and nodes for each layer using Tensorflow Keras.
-3. Create the first hidden layer and choose an appropriate activation function.
+    2. Created the first hidden layer and chose an appropriate activation function.
-4. If necessary, add a second hidden layer with an appropriate activation function.
+    3. Added a second hidden layer with an appropriate activation function.
-5. Create an output layer with an appropriate activation function.
+    4. Created an output layer with an appropriate activation function.
-6. Check the structure of the model.
+    5. Checked the structure of the model.
-7. Compile and train the model.
+    6. Compiled and trained the model.
-8. Create a callback that saves the model's weights every 5 epochs.
-9. Evaluate the model using the test data to determine the loss and accuracy.
+    7. Evaluated the model using the test data to determine the loss and accuracy.
-10. Save and export your results to an HDF5 file, and name it `AlphabetSoupCharity.h5`.
+    9. Saved and exported the results to an HDF5 file, and named it `AlphabetSoupCharity.h5`.

-### Step 3: Optimize the Model
+### Optimize the Model

+A couple of attempts were made to optimize the model.
+The first attempt:

+    `# Define the model - deep neural net, i.e., the number of input features and hidden nodes for each layer.` `nn = tf.keras.models.Sequential()`

+    `# First hidden layer`
+    `nn.add(tf.keras.layers.Dense(units=32, activation="relu", input_dim=len(X_train[0])))`

+    `# Second hidden layer`
+    `nn.add(tf.keras.layers.Dense(units=16, activation="relu"))`

+    `# Output layer`
+    `nn.add(tf.keras.layers.Dense(units=1, activation="sigmoid"))`

+    `# Check the structure of the model` `nn.summary()`

-Using your knowledge of TensorFlow, optimize your model in order to achieve a target predictive accuracy higher than 75%.
+The layer parameters were adjusted (`units=`) to attemt to achieve a predictive accuracy higher than 75%.
 If you can't achieve an accuracy higher than 75%, you'll need to make at least three attempts to do so.

 Optimize your model in order to achieve a target predictive accuracy higher than 75% by using any or all of the following: